Baki the Grappler: Plot

 Tells the story of the young Baki Hanma who enters a world of illegal underground fights and quickly becomes the champion of the fighting arena below the Tokyo Dome stadium.
 Later in the story, Baki's past is shown, in which a 13-year-old Baki trains to defeat his father Yujiro Hanma in battle, doing so to earn his mother's love.
 After Emi interrupts Baki and Yujiro's fight, the latter murders her and Baki swears revenge.
 Back in the present day, the promoter of the underground arena, Mitsunari Tokugawa arranges for a special tournament titled the "Maximum Tournament" to be held in order to decide who is the strongest fighter in the world.
-After winning all of his fights, Baki fights Jack Hanma, his half-brother and another son of Yujiro.
+After winning all of his fights, Baki fights Jack Hammer, his half-brother and another son of Yujiro.